Praggyan (Pam) Mohanty, Ph.D.

 It is gratifying to finally find the job I like and can do for the rest of my life.
 Academia affords us a platform where one can disseminate and exchange ideas, establish new ideas in people’s minds, and have the creative liberty to challenge and create new ideas through research.

-I have published in reputed, peer-reviewed journals, such as the Journal of Advertising, the Journal of Memory and Language, Psychology and Aging, Marketing Letters, etc. My research interests include advertising, visual persuasion, consumer information processing, memory, digital marketing, prosocial behavior, and aging.
+I have been published in reputed, peer-reviewed journals, such as the Journal of Advertising, the Journal of Memory and Language, Psychology and Aging, Marketing Letters, etc. My research interests include advertising, visual persuasion, consumer information processing, memory, digital marketing, prosocial behavior, and aging."

 What is Marketing?